Collection-Space-Navigator/CSN/README.md

 ## CSN Gallery
 List of projects using this tool:
 * Kinokroonika project CSN - Visualizing Estonian newsreels in the 20th century: <a href="https://csn.kinokroonika.ee/" target="_blank">https://csn.kinokroonika.ee/</a>
+* Datalab CSN, an interactive visualization interface that allows visitors to explore the collections of Badisches Landesmuseum Karlsruhe and Allard Pierson Amsterdam: <a href="https://datalab.landesmuseum.de/CSN/" target="_blank">https://datalab.landesmuseum.de/CSN/</a>

 If you have used CSN it in your project, email us, and we will publish it here.